Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-In 2021, the monthly LHA in Barking and Dagenham is:
+From April 2024, the monthly LHA in Barking and Dagenham is:

 How your council helps private renters: services